 Finally, you might want to log the script output regardless of whether the script errored out.
 To do tha you just need to continue redirecting the output that you want to appear in the log file.
 The command below method will still roll error messages into the standard feed and only trigger the email if the script didn’t finish, but it will also push everything into a persistent log that will keep a record of every run that you scripts do.
 This way you can get the error emails, but still keep a complete log of everything your script did if you want to have a complete log of all runs (successful or not).

 Rscript /home/my-user/random.R > temp.log 2>&1 || cat temp.log && cat temp.log >> persistent.log && rm temp.log

 That’s it.
-Now that you’re aware of the format, then you can copy/paste it for every other script that you schedule.
-You really don’t need to understand all of the details, just the last snippet of code in this post, but I’d recommend browsing online to understand more about cron and I/O redirection.
-Also, I’ve outlined this logic in a Stack Overflow response at https://stackoverflow.com/a/34442846/5258043.
+Now that you’re aware of this command you can swap out the R script name and log names for every other script that you want to schedule.
+You really don’t need to understand all of the details, just the last snippet of code in this post, but I would recommend browsing online to understand more about cron and I/O redirection.
+Note: I’ve outlined this logic in a Stack Overflow response at https://stackoverflow.com/a/34442846/5258043.